Learn how to create an web application firewall enabled application gateway.

 Azure Application Gateway requires its own subnet.
 When creating a virtual network, ensure that you leave enough address space to have multiple subnets.
 Once you deploy an application gateway to a subnet, only additional application gateways are able to be added to the subnet.

-This scenario updates an existing application gateway to support web application firewall in prevention mode.
+This example updates an existing application gateway to support web application firewall in prevention mode.

 Click Web application firewall and update the application gateway settings.
 When complete click Save

 The settings to update an existing application gateway to support web application firewall are: